irshaw/osu-social-network-api/README.md

 # osu-social-network-api

 # Description
-This is a project was created at OSU Coding Bootcamp course.
-The application is  a text editor that runs in the browser.
+This is a project is a social network api it allows you to be able to create

 # Table of Contents
 - Description